 The Best Things About Being A Rear Rider

 Teamwork.
 Listening, learning, leaning, pedalling, powering and placating helps the process of riding together.
 You do feel part of the team, no doubt.

 No fear.
 Riding at the back if a tandem means there’s no chance of losing control of the bike, there’s no need to feel incompetent, there’s no need to be scared of traffic and obstacles.

-Star gazing.
-The whole world is around you when you’re on a bike, it is one if the best things about riding – there’s nothing between you and the surrounding environment.
+Stargazing.
+The whole world is around you when you’re on a bike, it is one of the best things about riding – there’s nothing between you and the surrounding environment.
 When you’re on the back there is so much more to notice: to see, smell and feel.

 The Worst Things About Being A Rear Rider

 Being told every single day that you can “just put your feet up” or “sit back and relax”.
 Actually no, both people are riding the tandem at all times.

 Feeling off-balance.
 When you’re first riding a tandem and occasionally when you’re experienced at it too, the balance of the bike and the front rider can feel just wrong and there’s nothing you can do, in fact, you should learn to relax when the bike feels a bit ‘wrong’ because bad situations can be made even worse by the rear rider trying to control the bike.